Like many dog owners, shedding is one of my primary considerations when shopping for a new best friend. So, Do Mini Goldendoodles Shed?

 1. Wavy/Shaggy Coats

-- The first and perhaps the most common coat among Goldendoodles is that of the wavy or shaggy variety.
-This type of coat affects all Goldendoodle generations and quite easy to maintain.
+The first and perhaps the most common coat among Goldendoodles is that of the wavy or shaggy variety.
+This coat type affects all Goldendoodle generations and is relatively easy to maintain.

 2. Curly Coats

 The curly coat is considered the second most common coat among Mini Goldendoodles, particularly those with a more dominant Poodle side.

 This coat comes in a couple of varieties too.
 It can come as more of a curly wool type or more relaxed.

 Shedding-wise, this coat can go from minimal to none but requires frequent brushing compared to the wavy type.